Xiaojieqiu/Census_BEAM/README.md

 Note that this script will first install all necessary R packages.
 Once the analysis has run the following folders and files will be populated:
 - data: Data to recreate the analysis (too large to provide with this distribution) are downloaded to this folder
+- RData: RData files saving all objects generated in each particular script, will be used across different scripts.
+File names are equal to the corresponding script names.
-- main_figures: PDFs of panels from all figures in the main text that contain analysis (does not include diagrams) are saved here
+- main_figures: PDFs of panels from all figures in the main text that contain analysis (does not include cartoon diagrams) are saved here
-- supplementary_figures: PDFs of panels from all supplementary figures that contain analysis (does not include diagrams) are saved here
+- supplementary_figures: PDFs of panels from all supplementary figures that contain analysis (does not include cartoon diagrams) are saved here
 - supplementary_data: XLS files of supplementary data submitted with the manuscript are saved here
-- temp: Temporary files (mostly RData files) for use across different scripts are saved here
+- temp: Temporary helper pdf files used in figure annontation during the manuscript preparation

 ###Running portions of the analysis
 While running the provided script (run_all_analyses.sh) is the simplest option, in some cases, it may be desirable to run parts of the analysis in isolation.
 While we have tried to minimize dependencies between analyses, some dependencies must be considered if choosing this route.